 Talk to your doctor.
 Aspirin and other NSAIDs can cause stomach upset and even ulcers.
 However, there are several ways to ease these side effects.
 One option is to switch to a type of NSAID called a COX-2 inhibitor that is safer for the stomach.

 NSAIDs can increase the risk of heart problems and stroke, especially when used for long periods of time.
 Ask your doctor what's right for you.

-Sometimes referred to as corticosteroids, glucocorticoids are very powerful inflammation-fighting drugs.
+Corticosteroids are very powerful inflammation-fighting drugs.
 They can be taken either by mouth or injection.
 Prednisone is the corticosteroid most often given by mouth to reduce the inflammation of rheumatoid arthritis.

 When treating both rheumatoid arthritis and osteoarthritis, a doctor may inject a corticosteroid directly into a joint to ease pain.

 Not necessarily.
 Effective treatment of arthritis requires finding the right balance between rest and activity.
 Rest is important when a joint aches or you feel tired.
 However, too much rest may cause muscles and joints to become stiffer.

 Regular exercise can help reduce joint pain and stiffness and increase muscle strength and flexibility.
 If you're overweight, physical activity can also help you drop pounds and reduce stress on weight-bearing joints.